 I would like to thank the Wireless Broadband Alliance (WBA) for their liaison letter that IEEE 802.11 received on 16th May 2014, regarding latitude and longitude values (11-14-0706r1).

 Over the air IEEE 802.11 uses little endian and the IETF uses big endian in their standards.
 Therefore a conversion is necessary.
+For transmission the original IETF format was split into two parts for transmission over the IEEE 802.11 air interface, specifically an integer 9 bit value together with a 25 bit fraction, making a 34 bit value overall.
+It should be noted that the sign bit is only included with the integer 9 bit value and not on the 25 bit fraction.

-Within the curently published IEEE 802.11-2012, an example of the Latitude/Longitude format using an example from RFC 3825 is shown.
-However, recent work within IEEE 802.11 has now changed this example, as was decided to merge and align the Latitude/Longitude report format with that defined by the more recent RFC 6225.
+However, recent work within IEEE 802.11 has now updated and improved the Latitude/Longitude report format with that defined by the more recent RFC 6225.

 In additition, it should be noted that RFC 5580 specifies how RADIUS only carries the absolute location, ignoring the resolution/uncertainty of the location.